 If a will was made to favor a non-relative caretaker or professional, there is an inference of undue influence.
 That inference can be rebutted by the person benefitting from the will.

-Bringing a will challenge usually involves the examination under oath of the witnesses to the will, the attorney who drafted the will, the person who allegedly procured the will and of all other people involved.
-A will challenge also involves finding the medical providers of the person who allegedly executed the will, requesting the deceased person’s medical records and then examining the medical records for any evidence of incapacity.
+Bringing a will contest usually involves the examination under oath of the witnesses to the will, the attorney who drafted the will, the person who allegedly procured the will and of all other people involved.
+A will contest also involves finding the medical providers of the person who allegedly executed the will, requesting the deceased person’s medical records and then examining the medical records for any evidence of incapacity.
 Learn more about winning a will contest in New York.